 Safe Things To Put On Your Baby’s Eyebrows

-There are only a couple of safe methods that you an use to put on your baby’s eyebrows.
+There are only a couple of safe methods that you can use to put on your baby’s eyebrows.
+We recommend avoiding commercial products because they often times have a lot of chemicals.
 After speaking with your doctor about your options, ask about if these two ideas are safe for your baby:

 As we suggested earlier, speak to your doctor about these two safe options and if they will benefit your child’s eyebrows.